Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Conclusion and outlook

+and the Bianchi--Massey tensor of Crowley--Nordstr\"om determine one another.
+Nagy--Nordstr\"om introduced the pentagonal Massey tensor $\mathcal P$, a quintic rational homotopy invariant related to fourfold Massey products \cite{NN2021}.
+It would be interesting to determine how $\mathcal P$, including its dependence on auxiliary choices when the Bianchi--Massey tensor does not vanish, is encoded by our relative higher obstruction sets, in particular by the arity-$4$ obstruction theory.

-2) Our recursive approach via affine obstruction spaces provides a computable alternative to the classical moduli space description $V/G$ by Schlessinger–Stasheff \cite{SS2012}.
-While their work characterizes the moduli of homotopy types as a global quotient of an algebraic variety, we analyze the equivalence problem level-by-level through the filtered structure of the Gerstenhaber DGLA, allowing for explicit calculations at each level.
+\item Our recursive description complements the global deformation-theoretic description of Schlessinger--Stasheff \cite{SS2012}.
+Their approach describes rational homotopy types with fixed cohomology as a moduli space obtained from an algebraic variety of perturbations, whereas our approach resolves the gauge-equivalence problem successively along the filtration of the controlling Gerstenhaber DGLA.
+This produces explicit obstruction classes and affine obstruction sets at each finite arity.

-3) There is a significant conceptual overlap between our unital cyclic models and the equivariant string topology framework of Cieliebak, Hajek, and Volkov \cite{CHV2022}.
-Our stratification provides the discrete algebraic foundation for the determination of $IBL_\infty$-structures, linking the isotopy modulo $k$ of $C_\infty$-algebras to the analytic propagators used in configuration space integrals.

-4) Based on the vanishing of secondary obstructions in the low-dimensional cases studied, we conjecture that Theorem \ref{thm:m4}(1) can be strengthened, extending the dimension bound from $n \le 5r-2$ to the critical threshold of $n \le 6r-4$.

-5) Finally, the classification of minimal $C_\infty$-algebra enhancements on $H^*(X)$ is deeply linked to the $L_\infty$-algebra of the automorphism group of $X$.
-Following the works by Berglund \cite{Berglund2011} and Buijs-F\'elix-Murillo \cite{BFM2013} on the $L_\infty$ models of mapping spaces, we intend to explore the relationship between our Harrison obstruction classes and the rational homotopy type of $Map(X, X)$ in future work.